michiganaerospace/mathtools/README.md

 Find the least square fit to one-dimensional data using the specified basis.
 If coefficients are specified rather than data, the coefficients are used to generate the fit.
-The function returns a structure, described in detail below, which provides the fit, its derivatives, and the fit coefficients.
+The function returns a structure, described in detail below, which provides the fit, its derivatives, and the coefficients.

 This function powers the ```Fit``` class.